 The best word to describe Big Island is “diverse.”
 The size of the island offers more choices: sand color, climate, or terrain.
 It provides such a range of temperatures, from the snowy peak of Mauna Kea to the warm, breezy beaches.
 As well, The Big Island resonates with adventure-seekers.
-You can hike through Hawaii Volcanoes National Park, watch the lava flow in the background, or tour tropical gardens.
+You can hike through Hawaii Volcanoes National Park, watch the lava flow in the background, or tour gardens.
 The island features:

 - Dive, swim, and snorkel with the Manta Rays and experience the splendor of these creatures.

 - Take in the unsurpassed beauty and majesty of Hawaii Volcanoes National Park.

 - Watch the sunset at the Mauna Kea summit.

 - Witness the earth's exceptional power as lava flows into the ocean.

 - Take a dive into the world's most extensive coral reef system, explore the breathtaking beauty of the Kona Coast, and experience the lush rainforests of Hilo.